lahiru04/sweetalert/README.md

 Inspired by JavaScript [SweetAlert](http://tristanedwards.me/sweetalert)

 Credit goes to [original developers](https://github.com/pedant/sweet-alert-dialog).
+Republish due to inactivity of them.
-Several changes are done.
-Also support to android x.
+Several changes are done.Also support to android x

 ## ScreenShot